 Now, as she embarks on her next album, Gaga says her only goal is to be victorious.
 "I only want to win now," she exclaimed.
 "Because I want that kid who feels like me, that misfit or outcast that didn't belong, to win."

-All of that came tumbling down fast, however, when Grande's ex-boyfriend, Mac Miller, tragically died last September.
+All of that came tumbling down fast, however, when Grande's ex-boyfriend, Mac Miller, tragically died in September 2018.
 Grande and Davidson eventually broke up and called off their engagement one month later.

 But as Grande so perfectly puts it in her hit single "Thank U, Next," she "learned through the pain" and "turned out amazing."
 The brunette beauty channeled all of her emotions into writing and released what is arguably her best work of all time -- her latest album, Thank U, Next -- in early February.